 Virginia Housing Awards

-The 2017 Virginia Governor's Housing Conference is November 15-17, in Norfolk, Virginia.
+The 2018 Virginia Governor's Housing Conference is November 14-16, in Arlington, Virginia.
 Each year, one of the conference's highlights is the Virginia Housing Awards Luncheon, which recognizes innovative, effective efforts that address our housing needs.
-All awards are presented at the conference during the luncheon on Thursday, November 16.
-The four award categories for 2017 include:
+All awards are presented at the conference during the luncheon on Thursday, November 15.
+The four award categories for 2018 include: